 Williamson went to EXIM Bank for a solution to this payment issue.
 Now, the company uses EXIM’s short-term export credit insurance to protect against buyer nonpayment and offer its customers open account payment terms.
 Not having to pay in advance eased the cash flow burden for its international buyers.

-Within the first 10 months of using EXIM, sales increased over 25 percent.
-Williamson increased its workforce by 17 percent.
+Within the first 10 months of using EXIM, sales increased more than 25 percent and added three new jobs to its workforce.
 The company currently exports to Europe, Canada, Mexico, the Middle East, China, India, Japan, and South Korea.